ovidiu-giorgi/SpaceBound/README.md

 * W, A, S, D to move.
 * L to shoot.
-* ESC to exit the game.
+* ESC to exit.
+* R to restart after you die.